rygo6/GTAvaCrypt/README.md

 3. This should provide ample error dialogues or console errors, so ensure no errors came up!.
 It should popup a success dialogue if it did it correctly.
 If there were issues make sure the 'Vrc Saved Params Path' actually points to your LocalAvatarData folder.
 4. You only need to run 'Write Keys' once on first setup, or when you change keys.

-#### Un-Obfuscating Poiyomi Material in Editor
+#### Un-Encrypting Poiyomi Material in Editor

-If you wish to see your avatar again as normal and not obfuscated, unlock all of your Poiyomi materials.
-AvaCrypt only writes itself into the locked Poiyomi shader files, so you can full turn it off just by unlocking the materials again.
+If you wish to see your avatar again as normal and not encrypted, unlock all of your Poiyomi materials.
+AvaCrypt only writes itself into the locked Poiyomi shader files, so you can fully turn it off just by unlocking the materials again.

-If you do unlock any of the Poiyomi material you will need to click the 'Encrypt Avatar' button again, as it is during that process that it will inject itself into the locked Poiyomi shaders.
+If you do unlock any of the Poiyomi materials you will need to click the 'Encrypt Avatar' button again before uploaded, as it is during that process that it will inject itself into the locked Poiyomi shaders.